-As part of training new employees, consider assigning a mentor to talk to the employee for the first few months.
-That way, new employees know who to ask questions to, have an innate friend, and can receive training and guidance in their daily tasks.
-However, that decision-making process isn't always easy.
-In a survey conducted by management consulting firm McKinsey, only 28 percent of executives touted the quality of their company's strategic decisions, while 60 percent reported that bad decisions are almost as common as good ones.
+This gives new employees someone to ask questions, a friend, and guidance in their daily tasks.
+However, decision-making is not always easy.
+According to a survey by McKinsey, only 28 percent of executives are confident in the quality of their company's strategic decisions, while 60 percent reported that bad decisions are almost as common as good ones.
 To make sure decisions are informed, employers should consider the importance of teamwork and collaboration.